Several medicines have been created using cobra venom.

 The genus Naja came from Sanskrit in the form of nāga; in Sanskrit, nāga is pronounced with a hard ‘g’ sound.
 Some believe it means snake, but others believe it’s a word that means hairless or naked.

 Our common name for cobras was originally cobra de capello, and means “hooded serpent.”
 The Portuguese brought the term back from their travels when they first encountered the animal, but “Cobra” has its roots in Latin.
-Over time, the common name shorted to just, “cobra.”
+Over time, the common name was shortened to just “cobra.”

 According to the IUCN, of the 38 known cobra species, several are vulnerable, near threatened, or endangered, but most have healthy populations.
 While some species are decreasing in number, some are increasing or have stable populations.
 Areas, where the cobras live in remote or protected habitats, have stable populations.
 Many survival threats involve habitat destruction and being killed out of fear.